 If electrolyte spills, immediately wash it off with a solution of one tablespoon baking soda and one cup water to prevent damage to the UTV.

 Battery Installation and Connections

 To avoid the possibility of explosion, always connect battery cables in the order specified.
 Red (positive) cable first; black (negative) cable last.
-An exploding battery can cause serious injury or death.

 14. BATTERY